-Gentlemint was designed by its founders to be a “Pinterest for men” where users could post and share anything that was “manly.”
+Gentlemint is a place where users can post and share anything that’s considered “gentlemanly.”
 Despite the classy intent behind the name, Gentlemint seems to have attracted a crowd focused more on memes and infographics.
-If that’s what you want out of a man-centered Pinterest alternative, this is the one for you.
+If that’s what you want out of a man-centered Pinterest alternative, this is the site for you.

 There’s the occasional post dedicated to topics like whiskey, survival skills, and DIY projects, but if you’re looking for deep manly insight, you probably won’t find it here.
-Other downsides include a site design that’s a bit too simplistic (though this is a subjective point) and a community that’s smaller than ideal.
+Other downsides include a site design that’s a little too simplistic (though this is a subjective point) and a community that’s smaller than ideal.

-While Dudepins isn’t a barren wasteland, it hasn’t yet reached critical mass in terms of community size, which is a shame because I think it has the best potential for being the truest “Pinterest for men” site on the web.
+While Dudepins isn’t a barren wasteland, it hasn’t yet reached critical mass in terms of community size, which is a shame because we think it has the best potential for being the truest “Pinterest for men” site on the web.

 Pearltrees is a hub for all of your interests.
 Not only can you add photos, URLs, and documents, but you can also take snippets of web pages and add them to your collection using Pearltrees’ browser extension.

 With Pearltrees, you can create a variety of collections that you can organize with as many subcollections as you need.
 As soon as you add an item, Pearltrees will provide you with similar collections made by other users.
 Pearltrees gives you 1GB of storage for free, but you’ll have to pay a subscription fee to get additional storage and more features.